 - The obligation to provide vacation arises upon completion of each “vacation entitlement year”.
 An employee becomes entitled to vacation after each 12-month vacation entitlement year, which usually begins on the employee’s hire date.
 Where the employer establishes an alternative vacation entitlement year, the employee is entitled to a pro-rated period of vacation for the stub period from hire date until the start of the alternative vacation entitlement year.

-- Vacation pay must equal at least 4% of wages.
-Employees are entitled to a minimum of 4% of the wages they earned during the vacation entitlement year as vacation pay.
-“Wages” includes the employee’s regular earnings (including commissions), bonuses or gifts that are not discretionary or which are related to hours work, overtime pay, public holiday pay and termination pay.
+- Vacation pay must equal at least 4% or 6% of gross wages.
+Employees with less than five years of employment are entitled to a minimum of 4% of the wages they earned during the vacation entitlement year as vacation pay.
+Employees with 5 or more years of employment at the end of a 12-month vacation entitlement year are entitled to at least 6% of the gross wages earned in the 12-month vacation entitlement year or stub period.
+“Wages” includes the employee’s regular earnings (including commissions), bonuses or gifts that are not discretionary or which are related to hours work, overtime pay, public holiday pay, termination pay, allowances for room and board, and domestic or sexual violence leave pay.